kimreyesg/UG-Research/README.md

   - Numerical skills: You practice constructing and solving matrix eigenvalue problems, which is essential in computational physics.

 - **Including More G Vectors 🤖**:
-  -  Observe the impact of increasing the number of plane wave components when calculating a band structure in this Manipulate plot using the code of electrons interacting with a periodic potential.
+  -  Observe the impact of increasing the number of plane wave components when calculating a band structure in this Manipulate plot using the code for electrons interacting with a periodic potential.
   -  Additionally, observe the effects of increasing the potential.

 - **The Nearly-Free Electron Model 🫧**:
-  - Explanation of the Nearly-Free Electron Model and the application of the degenerate perturbation model.
+- Explain the Nearly-Free Electron Model and its application of the degenerate perturbation model.
+- Explain why the Fourier transform is important in this context.
+- Demonstrate how inner products are used in the process, ultimately leading to a nice quantum mechanics problem.
+- How can we eliminate degeneracy in the band edge of a free electron model that has been slightly perturbed?